Forms of Elder Abuse – Exhaustive List

 Isolating an elderly person from his or her family or activities, or giving them the “silent treatment.”
 These are all forms of forced social isolation.
 Hence, they are forms of emotional or psychological abuse.
-Threatening an elderly person can be equated to threatening an infant.
+Threatening a senior can be equated to threatening an infant.
 After all, they are dependent on the healthcare provider or nursing home staff.

 Emotional or Psychological Abuse Signs and Symptoms